srama2512/sidekicks/README.md

 				  --save_path saved_models/modelnet_hard/ltla/
 ```

 The other ModelNet Hard models can be trained similar to SUN360 models.
+To train actor critic models, set `--baselineType critic`.
+To add full observability to the critic (for `asymm-ac`), set `--critic_full_obs True`.

-## TODOs
+## Visualization
-- Add other baseline models
-- Add instructions to train `asymm-ac`, `ours-rew (ac)` and `ours-demo (ac)` models.
-- Add visualization instructions
+From the repository directory, start jupyter notebook and open `visualize_policy_paper.ipynb`.
+Perform the TODOs mentioned in the comments (setting the correct paths) and run the entire script.
+It will generate tensorboard files contained visualized heatmaps on several examples.